Ax-Sch/smk_plink_QC/README.md

 As mentioned earlier, the input files for this pipeline are genotype data in .bim, .bed, and .fam formats, with sex information and case/control status already included as phenotypes.

-As part of the pipeline, population stratification is performed using Principal Component Analysis (PCA) to filter out individuals who do not fall within the defined ranges for European ancestry.
+As part of the pipeline, Principal Component Analysis (PCA) is performed to filter out individuals who do not fall within the defined ranges for the ancestry you are interested in.
 The boundaries for the first two principal components (PC1 and PC2) are specified in the configuration file under the section "pca_ancestry_filters:".
 These ranges can be adjusted as necessary to meet the requirements of specific analyses.

 2. Run the Pipeline